“It was Kai!” Robert yelled out when he came to. “I saw him! You can ask Cynthia!”

 A chuckle was heard from the other side of the line.
 “Am I that pathetic?”

 The other person turned serious again.
 “I know, you’re just worried.
 But I think I got this one under control, okay?
 We managed fine this past month.
 Hey, we already knocked Robert out of the game.”

 “Okay, but be careful.”

 After that, Cynthia got off the phone and looked around once more before exiting the restroom.
 She’d been wearing her sunglasses and looking like she was just browsing, like usual.
 She tried real hard not to look in Robert or Nic’s direction yet had become anxious.
 Unknown to both Nic and Robert from the opposite side of the shop, the raincoat man had just pocketed his phone.
 And the raincoat man was none other than Kai in disguised.
 How did he pull off the death scene without anyone suspecting?
 Why did he do it?
 Why was Cynthia in on it too?
 Perhaps that was why Robert followed her.
 But what about Nic?
 Why was he following Cynthia?
 And did he know that Robert was following Cynthia as well?
 Or was that the reason why he followed Cynthia?
 To protect her?

-Before any of those questions could be answered, something happened that disrupted the atmosphere as all three men focused their undivided their attention on Cynthia browsing around the shop.
+Before any of those questions could be answered, something happened that disrupted the atmosphere as all three men focused their undivided attention on Cynthia browsing around the shop.
 It was actually regarding Cynthia, but it didn’t have anything to do with the three of them.
-Cynthia had been on alert, but she had underestimated the people around her immediate surrounding, because she was only focusing on the two people whom were following her.
+Cynthia had been on alert, but she had underestimated the people around her immediate surroundings because she was only focusing on the two people who were following her.
 Someone had suddenly bumped into her, knocking her over.
 That person had also attempted to snatch up her handbag.
-As she was caught off guard, she tumbled and hadn’t have time to recover yet hence the other person successfully snatching up her handbag.
+As she was caught off guard, she tumbled and hadn’t had time to recover yet hence the other person successfully snatching up her handbag.